ChrisGilchrist/SOFT-356-Procedural-Terrain/README.md

 -	Mouse Pointer functionality (allows user to interact with the world using the mouse)

 ## How use the prototype

+**Important** Make sure that the folders containing textures etc.. are in the same folder as the .exe file as it will look for these when rendering the scene.
+(Folders: shaders, textures, models, skybox, terrain)

 To play the prototype, you can simply run the executable file.
 Once the application has loaded, the user can then interact with the product with the following controls: